mattscripted/til/cheat-sheets/tech-lead.md

 - Ask for feedback, if you're unsure about your communication style
 - Communicate larger projects by creating a Slack channel with a fun project name
 - Give people the space to provide feedback, questions, or concerns.
 Remind them that there is space for their voice to be heard.
+- Close the loop.
+Don't leave a question or comment hanging.
+Make sure there's a clear end to the conversation.

 It can be socially exhausting to be in plenty of conversations.
 Know your limit and block out "solo work time" so you can work effectively.